MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Run few-shot NL→SQL baseline on Colab GPU with current stack; capture VA/EX and prompts; begin QLoRA SFT prep with pinned toolchain.

 ## 2025-12-12
-- Activities: Added `triton==2.2.0` to requirements and pushed; refreshed Colab workflow to always reclone clean (`rm -rf /content/NLtoSQL`, `git clone`) and install pins, then restart runtime; confirmed 4-bit Llama-3-8B-Instruct loads on `cuda:0` with deterministic defaults; captured the fresh-clone cell for notebooks.
+- Activities: Added `triton==2.2.0` to requirements and pushed; refreshed Colab workflow to always reclone clean (`rm -rf /content/NLtoSQL`, `git clone`) confirmed 4-bit Llama-3-8B-Instruct loads on `cuda:0` with deterministic defaults
 - Challenges: saw sampling warnings when mixing `do_sample=False` with `temperature/top_p`.
 - Insights: For VA/EX baselines, use deterministic generation (no sampling params, small `max_new_tokens`, set `pad_token_id=eos_token_id`); sampling is only for exploratory runs.
 - Next Steps: Build/run the schema-grounded few-shot baseline, log VA/EX with fixed prompt template and generation settings; record hardware/commit/prompt version for reproducibility.

 ## 2025-12-14
-- Activities: Added inference-time few-shot prompt pipeline (system + schema + k exemplars + NLQ), enforced deterministic decoding, and implemented SQL post-processing (extract first `SELECT ...;`, minimal projection for list-style queries).
-Kept schema columns ordered (PKs/name-like first) in the prompt.
+- Activities: Built the inference-time few-shot pipeline end-to-end (schema + k exemplars + NLQ), tightened prompts to demand minimal columns, and added post-processing to strip everything except the first `SELECT ... ;` and to enforce minimal projection on “list all …” questions.
-- Challenges: Zero-shot outputs were executable (VA) but misaligned with gold SQL (EX gaps); model occasionally echoed instructions or over-selected columns.
+- Challenges: Zero-shot was executable but misaligned with gold SQL; the model sometimes echoed instructions or picked verbose columns (e.g., `textDescription` instead of `productLine`); early generations carried “assistant” residue that broke SQL parsing.
-- Insights: Few-shot exemplars + ordered schema + post-processing improved syntactic correctness and column choice (e.g., productLine over textDescription), achieving VA=True and EX=True on representative cases without changing model weights.
-Improvements stem from prompt conditioning and heuristics only.
+- Insights: Ordering schema with PK/name-like columns first plus exemplars and a small projection heuristic flips VA/EX to True on the representative “product lines” case without touching weights—proof that uplift is from prompt conditioning and cleanup, not training.
-- Next Steps: Run the full 200-sample VA/EX baseline with the fixed prompt/post-processing; log commit/prompt version/hardware; consider tightening heuristics only if misalignments persist.
+- Next Steps: Run the full 200-sample VA/EX sweep with the fixed prompt/post-processing; log commit/prompt/hardware; keep this as the baseline before any QLoRA fine-tuning.